The *Official* Story in third person which is SO strange to write 🙂

 Elodie Nowodazkij was raised in a tiny village in France, where she could always be found a book in hand.
 At nineteen, she moved to the US, where she learned she’d never lose her French accent.
 She graduated with a bachelor’s degree in Modern Language & Linguistics, and later earned master’s degrees in German Cultural Studies and European Studies.
 Unbeknownst to her professors, she sometimes drafted stories in class.
-Now she lives close to DC with her husband and their cat (who doesn’t seem to realize he’s not human).
-She’s also a serial smiley use
+Now she lives close to DC with her husband, Plato The Dog and Bobbie Voltaire The Cat.
+She’s also a serial smiley user.

 And a few things you may not know about me:

 - I met the Nobel Prize of Economics 2014 before he received the prize at a conference and he helped me with my suitcase.

 - I speak three languages fluently (English, French and German) and a tiny bit of Spanish and Russian.